idealparable/BibleQ/DidLazarusWriteJohn_ShortAnswer.md

 And we similar levels of perspective detail about who is where when in John, especially about who moved where in the courtyard where Peter denied Christ, and where Pilate walked.

-Again, it makes much more sense if this is the DiLoved who is the author per John 21.
+Again, it makes much more sense if this is the DiscipleLoved who is the author per John 21.

-## DiLoved = Fisherman and "Therefore it is the Lord"
+## DiscipleLoved = Fisherman and "Therefore it is the Lord"

-The objection that Caiaphas can't know a fisherman also backfires because the DiLoved in John 21 spends all night fishing, and we're even told that because Jesus gave them accurate fishing instructions, the DiLoved "therefore" said it was the Lord.
+The objection that Caiaphas can't know a fisherman also backfires because the DiscipleLoved in John 21 spends all night fishing, and we're even told that because Jesus gave them accurate fishing instructions, the DiscipleLoved "therefore" said it was the Lord.

 This is clearly mirroring a similar incident at their calling, and we're told, as I show in the long version, that this included Peter, Andrew, James, and John.